 Moderate fitness is required.
-Hiking poles are recommended for steadiness over rocky paths.
+Hiking poles are highly recommended for steadiness over rocky paths.
 The maximum length of the guided walks will be 8 kms return through rocky creek beds at a slow-medium pace.
-Maximum uphill walking will be 45 minutes on a loosely-formed path, including rock-steps, on a moderate incline, at a slow-medium pace.
+Maximum uphill walking will be 45 minutes on a loosely-formed path, including uneven rock-steps, on a moderate incline, at a slow-medium pace.
 You will need to manage your own luggage over unsealed surfaces.
-More strenuous walks can be taken independently during leisure periods.
+More strenuous walks can be taken independently.

 The itinerary is subject to confirmation at the time of the tour in response to local conditions and the cultural obligations and health of elders.
 The region is remote.
 Emergency medical services are available at hospitals at Port Augusta, Hawker and Orroroo.
 The Royal Flying Doctor Service can land at Angepena Station near Iga Warta.